-With an inhaler the medication is delivered directly into the airways of the lungs.
+With an inhaler the asthma medication is delivered directly into the airways of the lungs.
 Because the medication is going directly to the site where it’s needed, smaller doses can be used and any side effects minimised.

 But take note that a new type of medication, leukotriene inhibitors are the latest drugs developed to treat asthma.
 They are currently used as add-on therapy to inhaled corticosteroids, when single therapy with the inhaled corticosteroids is insufficient to gain symptom control.
 Leukotriene inhibitors may also help treat patients with allergic rhinitis, exercise-induced asthma or ASA (aspirin sensitive asthma).
 Being a tablet (some taken once a day, some twice a day) makes it easier to give to very young and very old patients - or to those with poor spacer co-ordination.